Marijuana has gained attention over the past decade for its medicinal properties.

 Side effects of anti-inflammatory medications may include:

-Studies, both clinical and epidemiological alike, show you can reduce markers of inflammation through extended exercise over the long-term.
-For example:
+Studies, both clinical and epidemiological alike, show you can reduce markers of inflammation through extended exercise over the long term.

 Certain foods that might help you combat inflammation include:

-Other foods and drinks can reduce your risk or prevent inflammation altogether.
-Apples, blueberries and leafy greens that offer protective compounds as they are high in polyphenols and antioxidants.
+Some foods and drinks can even reduce your risk or prevent inflammation altogether.
+For instance, apples, blueberries, and leafy greens can offer protective compounds as they are high in polyphenols and antioxidants.

-Browse our medical cannabis dispensary across the country for location, hours, delivery information, reviews and more.
-Also, search for a marijuana doctor in your area today to find a knowledgeable and vetted physician who complies with state laws and can work with you on your cannabis and inflammation solution.
+Use our cannabis doctor database to search for marijuana doctors in your area to find a knowledgeable and vetted physician who complies with state laws and can work with you on your treatment plan.